 NHS health checks

-The NHS health check is a free assessment funded by Harrow Council for people aged 40 to 74 who do not have an existing cardiovascular disease.
-The purpose of the health check is to prevent chronic conditions like diabetes, heart disease, stroke and dementia.
+The NHS health check is a free assessment funded by the Council.
+It's for people aged 40 to 74 who do not have an existing heart disease.
+The purpose is to prevent conditions like:

-The health check is an opportunity to prevent future health problems and to get advice and guidance on how to make healthy changes now.
-It consists of a health questionnaire and three or four basic health tests.
+It is an opportunity to prevent future health problems and to get advice on how to make healthy changes now.

 How to book an appointment